 Avoid typos at all costs.

-We work with clients across Yorkshire providing expert social media support including training and management services.
+We provide clients across Yorkshire with expert social media support including training and management services.
 If you need support with your LinkedIn please get in touch with the team at Pick & Mix Marketing on – email@example.com